JVC

+The Victor Company of Japan, Limited (日本ビクター株式会社, Nihon Bikutā kabushiki gaisha), abbreviated and branded as JVC, was a Japanese electronics company.
+While defunct as an independent entity as of 2008, it survives as a brand owned and operated by its successor JVCKenwood.
+The company is best known for having introduced Japan's first televisions (in 1939), for developing the Video Home System (VHS) analog video format, and for its pioneering camcorder JVC GR-C1 (in 1984).

-From 1953 to 2008, the Matsushita Electric Industrial Co. was the majority stockholder in JVC.
-In 2008, JVC merged with Kenwood Corporation to create JVCKenwood.
-JVC sold their electronic products in their home market of Japan under the "Victor" name with the His Master's Voice logo.
+JVC was founded in 1927 as the Victor Talking Machine Company of Japan.
+It sold its electronic products in its home market of Japan under the "Victor" name with the His Master's Voice logo.
 However, the company used the name JVC or Nivico in the past for export; this was due to differing ownership of the His Master's Voice logo and the ownership of the "Victor" name from successors of the Victor Talking Machine Company.

-In 2011, the Victor brand for electronics in Japan was replaced by the global JVC brand.
-However, the previous "Victor" name and logo are retained by JVCKenwood Victor Entertainment, and are used as JVCKenwood's luxury HiFi marque.
+From 1954 to 2008, the Matsushita Electric Industrial Co. (now known as Panasonic) was the majority stockholder in JVC.
+In 2008, JVC merged with Kenwood Corporation to create JVCKenwood, with JVC becoming a subsidiary of the new entity.
+In 2011, the Victor brand for electronics in Japan was replaced by the global JVC brand and the JVC subsidiary dissolved and integrated into a single JVCKenwood company.
+However, the previous "Victor" name is retained by JVCKenwood subsidiary Victor Entertainment.

 History

 1927 creation to World War II

 JVC was founded in 1927 as the Victor Talking Machine Company of Japan, Limited, a subsidiary of the United States' leading phonograph and record company, the Victor Talking Machine Company of Camden, New Jersey.
 In 1929, the Radio Corporation of America purchased Victor and its foreign subsidiaries, including the Japan operations.
 In the late 1920s, JVC produced only phonographs and records; following the acquisition by RCA, JVC began producing radios, and in 1939, Japan's first locally made television.
 In 1943, amidst the hostilities between the United States and Japan during World War II, JVC seceded from RCA Victor, retaining the 'Victor' and "His Master's Voice" trademarks for use in Japan only.
 After the war, JVC resumed distribution of RCA Victor recordings in Japan until RCA established its separate distribution in Japan during the late 1960s.
 Today, the record company in Japan is known as Victor Entertainment.